-If there is an investigation by an external agency, for example the police, the Headteacher, the Deputy Principal Student Experience and Group Safeguarding and/or the Director of HR should normally be involved in, and contribute to, the inter-agency strategy discussions.
+If there is an investigation by an external agency, for example the police, the Head of School/ Headteacher, the Deputy Principal Student Experience and Group Safeguarding and/or the Director of HR should normally be involved in, and contribute to, the interagency strategy discussions.
 They are responsible for ensuring that the School gives every assistance to the agency's enquiries.
 They will ensure that appropriate confidentiality is maintained in connection with the enquiries, in the interests of the member of staff about whom the allegation is made.
 HR shall advise the member of staff that they should consult with a representative such as a trade union.

-Unless there are objections from the police or other investigating agency, the Headteacher shall:
+Unless there are objections from the police or other investigating agency, the Head of School/ Headteacher shall: